Excel VBA MsgBox -11 Examples

 vbDefaultButton4 768 Defines the fourth button as default.

-vbApplicationModal 0 The user has to respond to the message box before continuing work in the current application.
+vbApplicationModal 0 The user has to respond to the message box before continuing to work in the current application.

 vbSystemModal 4096 All applications are suspended until the user responds to the message box.